exploratoria/exploratoria.github.io/exhibits/mathematics/hopf-fibration/readme.md

 * Replace the variable "r" multiplying the coordinates of the vertices of the geometry with the combination "1/(1-w)" to see a standard stereogrphic projection

-* Replace the variable "r" multiplying the coordinates of the vertices of the geometry with "w" for a completely different shape
+* Replace the variable "r" multiplying the coordinates of the vertices of the geometry with other combinations

 ### About the Code